JacekDubikowski/build-your-own-framework/readme.md

 }
 ```

-Our processor will extend the provided *AbstractProcessor* instead of doing full implementation of the *Processor* interface.
+Our processor will extend the provided *AbstractProcessor* instead of fully implementing of the *Processor* interface.

 The [actual implementation](/framework/src/main/java/io/jd/framework/processor/BeanProcessor.java) differs from what you are seeing.
 Don't worry, it will be used to the full extent in the next **part** of the article.